MTtankkeo/flutter_appbar/README.md

 ```

 ### How to apply the sized appbar?
-You can explicitly define both the minimum and maximum extents for the appbar, allowing you to set fixed sizes rather than having it adjust dynamically, See Also, The SizedAppBar does not provide an alignment option.
+You can explicitly define both the minimum and maximum extents for the appbar, allowing you to set fixed sizes rather than having it adjust dynamically, See Also, The sized appbar does not support alignment options.

 ```dart
 AppBar(